lksrb/Turbo/README.md

 Main goals of this game engine is to work and be usable.
 Also fast yes.

 ## Preview
-If you want to know what the engine is capable of, checkout [this video](https://youtu.be/5mELHzjvwFU).
+If you want to know what the engine is capable of, checkout [this video](https://youtu.be/-1Uh4TBPJYE) or [this video](https://youtu.be/5mELHzjvwFU).